Christmas – Working Ghosts

 See if the factory had a policy about Christmas Day.
 Old newspapers will probably help you understand the dynamics of the factory management, and whether they were likely to give workers the day off (paid or unpaid) at Christmas.
 Remember, Christmas wasn’t a Federal holiday in the US until 1870.

-Look for a history of workers’ strikes, and articles from the 19th century, with charities complaining about working conditions for the poor.
+Look for a history of workers’ strikes and articles from the 19th century, when charities complained about working conditions for the poor.

-It’s kind of a grim era to revisit, historically, but it’s something to think about in terms of when a local site might be especially active.
+It’s a grim era to revisit historically, but it’s something to consider in terms of when a local site might be especially active.

 It might be an ideal opportunity for ghost research.
 I’d focus on EVP and well as real-time communication with spirits at abandoned and refurbished mills and factory sites.